Building brand authority for SEO – a framework

 • Mentions in LLMs

 A study by Ahrefs, for example, showed a strong correlation between brand signals and appearance in Google AI overviews.
-Kevin Indig found brand search volume to be the one factor most strongly correlated with visibility in AI search.

-People are also more likely to click on and buy from trusted brands.
+In addition to all that, people are also more likely to click on and buy from trusted brands.
 Trust is formed to some extent by familiarity (mere exposure effect).

 To put it bluntly: the more a brand pops up on your feed, the more you begin to trust it, largely unconsciously.
 By surfacing already well-known brands more, Google and other search engines widen the gap between smaller and bigger brands.